Students planning to teach individuals with disabilities should enroll in this program leading to Georgia T-4 certification in Special Education.

-A degree in Special Education qualifies an individual for professional opportunities in public schools and other settings concerned with meeting the needs of individuals with disabilities.
-Special Education graduates are currently in great demand in Georgia and throughout the nation.
+A degree in Special Education qualifies an individual for professional opportunities in public schools and other settings concerned with meeting the needs of individuals with disabilities and leads students to Georgia T-4 certification in Special Education.
+As the need for Special Education professionals increases, the program seeks to produce highly qualified graduates to fill the high-demand in Georgia and throughout the nation.

 The Special Education program requires the completion of a concentration in Reading.
 Courses that are taken to satisfy this requirement include: EDRG 3020, EDRG 3160, EDRG 3260, EDRG 3280, and EDRG 3060.